 In addition to this, all students are expected to complete a single Speaking task which will be filmed.
-This usually takes place in the Summer term of Year 9.
 A separate Speaking and Listening mark will appear on their GCSE certificate, but the mark does not comprise any part of the actual English GCSEs.

 Students in Years 10 and 11 will complete regular class assessments as part of each unit.
 We use the GCSE mark schemes to assess these pieces of work before asking students to review, re-draft or improve their writing.
 The mark schemes for each question are shared with students beforehand so that they know the requirements of the task before beginning.
 As GCSE grade boundaries will change year on year, students will be awarded Levels from the mark scheme (1-4 for Language with 4 being the best, and 1-6 for Literature with 6 being the best) rather than specific grades.
-Practice examinations are completed at the end of Year 10 and are crucial in determining how well a student is working towards their target grade.
+Practice examinations are completed twice in Year 11, at the end of Autumn term and towards the end of the Spring term, and are crucial in determining how well a student is working towards their target grade.